PhDMlachahe/HomographyApp/README.md

 ### How to Use

 ![App Screenshot](output%2Fhomography_chess.gif)

-*Interactive homography application interface showing real-time point manipulation and transformation*
+<p align="center"> *Interactive homography application interface showing real-time point manipulation and transformation* </p>

 1. **Place Points**: Click and drag correspondence points on both images
 2. **Adjust RANSAC**: Use the slider to change threshold (1-20 pixels) and control algorithm tolerance